Data Centers in Venice

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no direct cloud on-ramps in Venice, as of September 2025.
-Businesses connect to hyperscale cloud providers like AWS, Google Cloud, and Microsoft Azure via the primary Italian hub in Milan, using private network interconnects or wavelength services.
+Direct Cloud On-Ramps There are no direct public cloud on-ramps within Venice as of September 2025.
+Businesses connect to cloud providers like AWS, Google Cloud, and Microsoft Azure through the primary Italian interconnection hub in Milan.
+Private network extensions via point-to-point or wavelength services can establish secure, high-performance links.

 Power Analysis